 - Choose a random word(s) (example: “Amazon,” “Apple”, “Uber”)

 - Make up a word (“Google,” “Sony,” “Ikea”)

-Remember that your name should be appropriate for your product or service, but it mostly depends on who your audience is and the market you’re trying to reach.
+There is a lot that goes into choosing the perfect brand name.
+But to keep things simple, just remember that your name should be appropriate for your product, service, and the audience you’re trying to reach.
 If you are a realtor or lawyer, it’s more convenient to use your own name for your practice or firm.
-On the other hand, if your field and target audience is more creative, young, or advanced, then it makes more sense to have an unconventional name.
+On the other hand, if your field and target audience are more creative, young, or advanced, then it makes more sense to have an unconventional name.